Large sample spectral analysis of graph-based multi-manifold clustering: Annular proximity graphs with angle constraints

-We consider the following similarity weights.
-If $x_i, x_j$ are two data points such that $|x_i-x_j|\leq \veps_-$ or $|x_i-x_j|\geq \veps_+$, then we set $\omega_{ij}=0$.
-If $ \veps_-<|x_i-x_j|< \veps_+$ and there is an $(\alpha, r)$-constrained path between $x_i$ and $x_j$, then we set $\omega_{ij}=1$, otherwise we set $\omega_{ij}=0$.
-We refer to thir type of graph as an \textit{annular proximity graph with angle constraints}.
-We show that with the right choice of parameters these graphs satisfy the full inner connectivity and sparse outer connectivity conditions.
-The precise statements are contained in Theorem \ref{Proposition: path algorithm, inner fully connected} and Theorem \ref{theorem: path algorithm} below.
-In Theorem \ref{theorem: path algorithm} we also quantify the advantages of annular graphs with $\veps_- \sim \veps_+$ for MMC.
-In section \ref{sec:veps-} we revisit again the effect of annular graphs on MMC, this time from a numerical perspective.
-Finally, it is worth saying that the weights $\omega$ can be constructed following a simple modification of the constrained Dijktra's algorithm from \cite{BABAEIAN2015118}.
+At the beginning of section \ref{section: discussion} we discuss the computational complexity of building annular graphs with angle constraints.
+As discussed there, $\omega$ can be constructed following a simple modification of the constrained Dijkstra's algorithm from \citet{BABAEIAN2015118}; see Algorithm \ref{algorithm: Path Algorithm}. \nc On the other hand, from a theoretical perspective, we show that with the right choice of parameters ($\veps_+, \veps_-, \alpha, r$), these graphs satisfy the full inner connectivity and sparse outer connectivity conditions; the precise statements are contained in Theorem \ref{Proposition: path algorithm, inner fully connected} and Theorem \ref{theorem: path algorithm} below.
+In particular, in Theorem \ref{theorem: path algorithm} (\blue see also Remark \ref{rem:Eps-equalzero} and an illustration in Figure \ref{fig:epsminusisimportant}\nc) we quantify the benefits of considering annular graphs with $\veps_- \sim \veps_+$.
+In section \ref{sec:veps-}, we revisit the benefits of considering annular graphs for MMC, this time from a numerical perspective.

 \begin{theorem} Let $n_k$ be the number of data points in $X \cap \M_k$, let $\alpha \in [0,\pi/4)$ and let $r\leq C \veps_+$.
 Then, with probability at least

 for any two points $x_i,x_j\in\mathcal{M}_l$ such that $|x_i-x_j|<\veps_+$, there exists an $(\alpha,r)$-constrained path between $x_i$ and $x_j$.
 In the above, $C_k$ is a constant that depends on $\M_k$ and $\rho_k$. \end{theorem}